craftcms/docs/docs/4.x/config/app.md

 ];
 ```

-### Database Component
+### Database

 If you need to configure the database connection beyond what’s possible with Craft’s [database config settings](db.md), you can do that by overriding the `db` component.

-This example configures read/write splitting by defining read replicas.
-The writer will be whatever’s configured in `config/db.php`.
+This example sets up read/write splitting by defining read replicas.
+The writer will be whatever is configured in `config/db.php`.

 ```php
 <?php